 Buses don’t usually get as much love from travelers but they’re actually a convenient way of getting around Europe.
 They’re cheaper and mostly similar in travel time to trains (except the high speed rails).

 We used FlixBus to get from Croatia to Italy because it was a fraction of the price of the train.
 It was also faster!

 So, when you’re planning your first trip to Europe, keep an open mind when it comes to transportation!

-In our opinion, the Eurail pass is too expensive but if you’re just hopping between major cities during your trip to Europe, then it may make sense for you.
+In our opinion, the Eurail pass is too expensive for our budget travel but if you’re just hopping between major cities during your trip to Europe, then it may make sense for you.

 Lastly, let’s talk about rental cars.
 Seeing Europe behind the wheel is the best way to see it!
 However, if you’re just hanging out in the big cities then we recommend avoiding cars!
 Traffic is a fun killer and it’s more stressful in a foreign country.